 Can You Use Pole Saws As Hedge Trimmers?

 Sometimes gardeners try to use pole saws as hedge trimmers.
 But are they right in doing so?
 Yes, they are.
 Well, to a certain point.
-We know pole saws are used to cut thick branches as well as to trim trees.
-So, you can indeed use pole saws occasionally to trim your hedges or brambles.
+We know pole saws are used to cut thick branches and trim trees.
+So, occasionally, you can use pole saws to trim your hedges or brambles.

-But keep one thing in mind: the trim will not be a precise one, as the tool is not designed to do so.
+But keep one thing in mind: the trim will not be precise, as the tool is not designed to do so.
 So, don’t expect a refined look at the shrubbery of your garden when using a pole saw.

 Can You Use Hedge Trimmers As Pole Saws?